leotrs/erdos/content/graphs/directed.md

 Indegree[](#Indegree)
 : The number of incoming edges to `u` is the **indgree** of `u`.

-## Problem
+## Challenge

-For this problem, you need to read a file from stdin and output two
+For this challenge, you need to read a file from stdin and output two
 integers: the node with the highest number of *outgoing* edges and the node with the highest number of *incoming* edges.

 The input is a file in which the first line contains two integers, `n` and